tc39/proposal-source-phase-imports/README.md

 #### Imports from WebAssembly

-Web Assembly would have the ability to reflect evaluator attributes in its imports if desired, as the [Module Linking proposal currently seeks to specify](https://github.com/WebAssembly/module-linking/blob/main/proposals/module-linking/Binary.md#import-section-updates).
+Web Assembly would have the ability to reflect evaluator attributes in its imports if desired, as the [Module Linking proposal currently aims to specify](https://github.com/WebAssembly/module-linking/blob/main/proposals/module-linking/Binary.md#import-section-updates).

 ### HTML spec